Jose1337Jose/Freenove_Robot_Dog_Kit_for_Raspberry_Pi/docs/source/fnk0050/codes/tutorial/2_Assemble_Robot.rst

 .. note::

-    There are two rows of headers.
-Plug the MPU6050 into the outer Row.
+    :combo:`red font-bolder:There are two rows of headers.
+Plug the MPU6050 into the outer Row.`

 .. image:: ../_static/imgs/Chapter_2_Assemble_Robot/Chapter2_13.png
     :align: center